jasminsanchezz/post-install-config/README.md

 </p>

 <h2> Description </h2>
-OS ticket stands for open source ticket. osTicket is a tool used by businesses and support teams to manage customer service requests.
+OsTicket stands for open source ticket. oSTicket is a tool used by businesses and support teams to manage customer service requests.
 It helps organize and track issues or questions that customers submit through email, web forms, or other channels.
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket
+This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system OsTicket

 <h2>Environments and Technologies Used</h2>